 Institute of Management can offer training under the following funded initiatives:

 Institute of Management is again an approved provider of subsidised training in 2018-19 for Smart and Skilled NSW under the Targeted Priorities Full Qualifications Program.
 Training under the Smart and Skilled initiative is available to eligible participants living or working in NSW.
 This training is subsidised by the NSW Government.

 For training commencing from 1 July 2018 - 30 June 2019, Institute of Management can offer funded training places to eligible students for the following full qualifications:

 Courses are available fully online or as a blended delivery (face-to-face workshops plus e-learning resources for self-paced study).

-Students who wish to complete a qualification can also access Smart and Skilled funding and will be granted a Credit Transfer for units already completed or Recognition of Prior Learning (RPL) if they can demonstrate prior learning and experience.
+Students who wish to complete a qualification can also access the above funding programs and will be granted a Credit Transfer for units already completed or Recognition of Prior Learning (RPL) if they can demonstrate prior learning and experience.

 Credit Transfer and RPL will reduce the student fee required and a new fee will be determined.